 Some biomedical engineering professionals go on to pursue a medical degree in order to become a physician or surgeon.
 Doctor and surgeon positions are expected to grow 13 percent from 2018 to 2028 (faster than average), according to the BLS.3 Doctors and surgeons can work in small offices or large hospitals, working on tasks ranging from major surgeries to diagnosing and treating diseases.

 Biomedical scientists and researchers use clinical trials to conduct research for improving human health, carrying out scientific laboratory tests to find solutions to medical problems.
 They research information that aids in the development of biomedical technology and test products so that they are safe for consumers.

 Biomedical researchers may also work in the field of biomechanics, which involves simulating medical problems and body systems to aid in the creation of biomedical devices.
-The BLS projects the job growth for medical scientists to grow 13 percent from 2016 to 2026, which is faster than average.4
+The BLS projects the job growth rate for medical scientists to be 8 percent from 2018 to 2028, which is faster than average.4

 6. Rehabilitation Engineer